Burial place of Genghis Khan

-The location of the burial place of Genghis Khan (died 18 August 1227) has been the object of much speculation and research.
-The site remains undiscovered, although it is strongly implied that the most likely location is somewhere in the vicinity of the Mongol sacred mountain of Burkhan Khaldun in the Khentii mountain range.

-The Genghis Khan Mausoleum is a temple dedicated to Genghis Khan in modern-day Inner Mongolia, but is not his burial site.
+The location of the burial place of Genghis Khan (who died August 1227) has been the subject of much speculation and research.
+The site remains undiscovered, although it is generally believed that it is near the sacred mountain of Burkhan Khaldun in the Khentii Mountains.
+The Genghis Khan Mausoleum in modern-day Inner Mongolia is not his burial site according to the Munkhchuluun Family living in the mausoleum.